University System of Georgia: Early years

 The University System of Georgia was created with the passage of the Reorganization Act of 1931 by the Georgia General Assembly in 1931.
 The Reorganization Act created a Board of Regents to oversee the state's colleges and universities and the 26 boards of trustees that had provided oversight over the various institutions before passage of the act.
 The Board of Regents officially took office on January 1, 1932, and consisted of eleven members to be appointed by the Governor of Georgia pending approval from the Georgia Senate.
 The Governor held an ex officio position on the Board.
 The regents were to elect a chairman and select a secretary.
 One regent was appointed from each of Georgia's ten congressional districts and the eleventh member was chosen at large.

 Governor Richard Russell Jr.'s initial appointees included Cason Jewell Callaway Sr., Martha Berry, Richard Russell Sr. (the governor's father), George C. Woodruff, William Dickson Anderson Sr. (1873–1957), Egbert Erle Cocke Sr. (1895–1977) and Philip Robert Weltner Sr. (1887–1981).
 Anderson was elected chairman, Weltner vice-chairman and Cocke was appointed as the secretary/treasurer.
 Prior to the Reorganization Act, Georgia university chief executives held the title of chancellor; however, after the Act, University heads were given the title of president and a new chancellor position was created.
 The USG chancellor was selected and overseen by the board.
 At the request of the regents, Charles Snelling, the presiding head of the University of Georgia (UGA), stepped down from his position at UGA to become the initial chancellor of the entire system.

 The 1932 Annual Report for the Board stated outstanding debts of $1,074,415.
-Over the next few years the USG endeavored to transform the state's institutions of higher learning, reorganizing schools, merging and closing others and transforming course offerings and curriculum.
+Over the next few years the USG endeavored to transform the state's institutions of higher learning by reorganizing schools, merging and closing others and transforming course offerings and curriculum.